Leading

 -

-in conversation you only have two choices, to be rude and interrupt,
+conversation you only have two choices, to be rude and interrupt, or feel

 -